White torture: Iran

 In a telephone call to the Human Rights Watch in 2004, the Iranian journalist Ebrahim Nabavi said:

-"Since I left Evin, I have not been able to sleep without sleeping pills.
+Since I left Evin, I have not been able to sleep without sleeping pills.
 It is terrible.
-The loneliness never leaves you, long after you are 'free.'
-Every door that is closed on you....
-This is why we call it 'white torture.'
+The loneliness never leaves you, long after you are "free".
+Every door that is closed on you ...
+This is why we call it "white torture".
 They get what they want without having to hit you.
 They know enough about you to control the information that you get: they can make you believe that the president has resigned, that they have your wife, that someone you trust has told them lies about you.
 You begin to break.
 And once you break, they have control.
-And then you begin to confess."
+And then you begin to confess.

-Kianush Sanjari, an Iranian blogger and activist who was tortured in 2006 reported:

-"I feel that solitary confinement—which wages war on the soul and mind of a person—can be the most inhuman form of white torture for people like me, who are arrested solely for (defending) citizens' rights.
-I only hope the day comes when no one is put in solitary confinement [to punish them] for the peaceful expression of his ideas."

-On December 20, 2018, Human Rights Watch urged the regime in Iran to investigate and find an explanation for the death of Vahid Sayadi Nasiri, who had been jailed for insulting the Supreme Leader Ali Khamenei.
-According to his family, Nasiri had been on a hunger strike but was denied medical attention before he died.

-United States

-The United States has been accused by Amnesty International and other international human rights organizations of using "extreme isolation and sensory deprivation... detainees confined to windowless cells... days without seeing daylight" along with other torture techniques with the approval of the George W. Bush administration under the euphemism "enhanced interrogation."
-The organization of European Democratic Lawyers (EDL) has explicitly accused the United States of white torture: "Fundamental rights are violated on the part of the United States.
-In Guantánamo, prisoners are held under sensory deprivation, ears and eyes covered, hands and feet tied, hands in thick gloves, held in cages without any privacy, always observed, light day and night: This is called white torture."
-Rainer Mausfeld has criticized the practice.